Beyond-Better/bb/docs/development/styling_dynamic_content.md

 When adding new formatters or tools:
 1. Add new formatter files to Tailwind content config
-2. Use existing TOOL_TAGS components when possible
+2. Use existing TOOL_TAGS_BROWSER components when possible
 3. Document any new utility classes needed
 4. Consider impact on CSS bundle size
 5. Test generated HTML styling in both light and dark modes